Scream Thy Last Scream

-"Scream Thy Last Scream" is a song by Pink Floyd, written by frontman Syd Barrett and scheduled to be the band's next single after "See Emily Play".
+"Scream Thy Last Scream" is a song by Pink Floyd, written by frontman Syd Barrett and was scheduled to be the band's next single after "See Emily Play".

 Its first official release was on The Early Years 1965–1972 box set in November 2016.

 Recording

 Only two takes are complete.
 It was recorded in the same sessions as "Set the Controls for the Heart of the Sun", on 7–8 August 1967.

 Music and lyrics

 The song features several changes in tempo, a sped-up double-tracked vocal part by Barrett, while drummer Nick Mason simultaneously sings the normal part (one of only four moments he ever sang on a Floyd record), a range of bells, crowd noises, an instrumental section that continually increases in speed featuring wah-wah guitar solos and keyboards, and surreal lyrics.
 Barrett is only clearly audible on one line in the song, "she'll be scrubbing bubbles on all fours".